-To watch NFL on Kodi, do the following:
+To watch the NFL on Kodi, do the following:

-- Load the latest version of Kodi that works with the addon you want to use (we recommend version 18 Leia since some addons haven’t yet been upgraded to work with version 19)
+- Load the latest version of Kodi that works with the addon you want to use (we recommend version 19 (Matrix) since Nexus hasn’t left Alpha yet).

 - Open the Addons page on the left